arushnagpal/arushnagpal.github.io/_posts/2015-4-5-Memory-Leaks-in-Node JS.md

 ### What to do?

-Use the [V8-profiler](https://www.npmjs.com/package/v8-profiler) and chrome developer tools to look formemory consumption over time
+Use the [V8-profiler](https://www.npmjs.com/package/v8-profiler) and chrome developer tools to look for memory consumption over time.
+It provides a convenient option to take a heap snapshot and compare different versions of them.
+Run ``` node --inspect server.js ``` and then navigate to chrome://inspect and you can remotely debug your node process.
+If you see heap memory increasing and slowly trying to take up all your memory, look for object references that might not be removed by GC.
+Still confused, here's a pro tip: just add ``` theThing = null;``` at the end of the function, and your day is saved.